 Yes, a Knossos audio guide is well worth it for independent travellers, as the partly reconstructed ruins mean little without explanation.

-Its combination of affordability and flexibility is what makes it so appealing: you gain much of the understanding a live guide provides, at a fraction of the price, while keeping the freedom to explore entirely at your own pace.
-While a good live guide offers a richer, more interactive experience, the audio guide is the smart choice for budget-conscious or independent travellers who still want to make sense of one of the great sites of the ancient world.
-Plan your visit and tickets through our Palace of Knossos guide.
+Its combination of affordability and flexibility is what makes it so appealing.
+You gain most of the understanding a live guide provides, at a fraction of the price, while keeping the freedom to explore at your own pace.
+A skilled live guide still offers a richer, more interactive experience, so the choice depends on your budget and how you like to travel.
+For budget-conscious or independent travellers who want to make sense of one of the great sites of the ancient world, the audio guide is the smart choice.

-In the end, an audio guide is the smart traveller’s compromise at Knossos, capturing much of the value of a guide for a fraction of the cost while preserving complete freedom.
+In the end, an audio guide is the smart traveller’s compromise at Knossos.
 For a few euros and a charged phone, the bewildering ruins become a clear and absorbing story of palace life, frescoes and myth, explored entirely at your own pace.
-While nothing quite matches the interaction of an excellent live guide, the audio guide ensures that even budget-minded and independent visitors come away understanding what they have seen, rather than wandering past it.
-Paired with a skip-the-line ticket and an early start, it makes for a rewarding, self-directed visit to one of the great sites of antiquity.
+Paired with a skip-the-line ticket and an early start, it makes for a rewarding, self-directed visit.
+Plan your visit and tickets through our Palace of Knossos guide.

 Frequently Asked Questions